DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Related Work

 \subsection{Diffusion for Motion Synthesis}

-Diffusion models \cite{sohl2015deep} have gained popularity in many domains, such as image generation \cite{ho2020denoising}, video generation \cite{yang2023diffusion}, audio synthesis \cite{kong2021diffwave} or hand reconstruction~\cite{ye2023affordance,ye2023vhoi}.
-More recently, diffusion models have also been adapted to human motion synthesis \cite{tevet2023mdm,zhang2022motiondiffuse}.
-Various improvements have been proposed, such as integrating physics \cite{yuan2023physdiff}, scene-awareness \cite{huang2023diffusionbased}, increasing efficiency by diffusing in a pre-trained latent space \cite{chen2023mld}, or the composition of multiple actions \cite{athanasiou2022teach}.
-To enable more controllability during motion synthesis, a two-stage framework, GMD, that guides the diffusion model towards target objectives at inference time is proposed in \citet{karunratanakul2023gmd}.
+Diffusion models \cite{sohl2015deep} have gained popularity in many domains such as image generation \cite{ho2020denoising}, video generation \cite{yang2023diffusion}, audio synthesis \cite{kong2021diffwave} or hand reconstruction~\cite{ye2023affordance,ye2023vhoi}.
+They have also been adapted to human motion synthesis \cite{tevet2023mdm,zhang2022motiondiffuse}.
+Various improvements have been proposed by integrating physics \cite{yuan2023physdiff}, scene-awareness \cite{huang2023diffusionbased}, increasing efficiency by diffusing in a pre-trained latent space \cite{chen2023mld}, or the composition of multiple actions \cite{athanasiou2022teach}.
+To enable more controllability during motion synthesis, \citet{karunratanakul2023gmd} propose GMD that guides the diffusion model towards target objectives at inference time.
 However, GMD contains design choices specific to human motion generation, by first generating a 2D root trajectory over the whole sequence, and then generating corresponding full-body poses, which is not directly transferable to HOI.
 While these works focus on human motion in isolation from objects, InterDiff~\cite{xu2023interdiff} generates human-object interactions via diffusion models.
 Their work is improved upon by recent concurrent works \cite{diller2023cghoi, li2023hoi, peng2023hoi} that leverage contact-based predictions in combination with inference time-guidance to improve the interaction quality.
 However, these works focus on full-body motions and neglect intricate hand-object interactions.
 In contrast, we focus on the detailed interactions of fingers and objects.
 Most similar to ours, the concurrent work MACS \cite{shimada2023macs} proposes a diffusion model for hand-object motion synthesis.
-Their focus is on synthesizing interactions for a single object with varying mass, while our focus is and generalization to unseen shapes and interaction synthesis conditioned on text.
+Their focus is on synthesizing interactions for a single object with varying mass, while our focus is on generalization to unseen shapes and interaction synthesis conditioned on text.